MemeStash-2021/Memestash-NodeJS/README.md

 URL, Parameter & Body validation is done with [Express OpenAPI Validator](https://www.npmjs.com/package/express-openapi-validator), which uses the OpenAPI spec sheet to check requests.

 All error returns have been standardized and are using Express's error handling in order to return the right data.
+### Push Notifications
+Users can register for receiving push notifications with the server's public key ( Received from `GET /push/public`) and the subscription block by sending it to `POST /push/{ouid}` endpoint.

+Everytime a user buys a card, they'll get a notification from the sever
 ### API Spec
 The base url is `<host address>:<port>/api`
 #### Users